 Developing social skills is a crucial part of a child’s development, some will naturally take to socialising, whereas others may need a bit of prompting and assistance.

 Supporting your child to cultivate their social skills is a big task.
-Our boarding school in Devon is devoted to supporting our students and their parents by publishing articles about key stages of a child’s development, such as the growth of their social skills.
+Our private school in Devon is devoted to supporting our students and their parents by publishing articles about key stages of a child’s development, such as the growth of their social skills.

 What are Social Skills